ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![r-cade move](/blog/2021-09-08-one_day_with_racket/img/20-r-cade_move.png)

-And... it work well, despite the fact that the loop reiterate every 500ms, which is not sufficient to get all the input when I press too quickly the buttons.
+And... it works well, despite the fact that the loop reiterates every 500ms, which is not enough to get all the inputs if I press the buttons too quickly.

 ```rkt
 ; game definitions